warumkev/warumkev/README.md

 Some time ago I was a regular computer science student in Frankfurt am Main, now I help companies, as well as individuals to get a firm foothold in the digital world.
 A professional digital presence will make you more visible and successful in the future.
 So let's create something special for you together!

-I am currently working on our Website for [DigitalVisage](https://digitalvisage.de/).
 You can ask me anything about PHP, SQL, JavaScript, HTML & CSS.

 <h3 align="left">Connect with me:</h3>
 <p align="left">